Supernova1024/29OCR-PDF-to-CSV-Table-by-Tesseract/README.md

   - Extract data from JPG
 Pretrained Tesseract model is used in this project.
-You can find the project that is used custom model by CNN on https://github.com/Supernova1024/OCR-PDF-to-CSV-Table-by-CNN Please give me star if this project was helpful to your startup project. :)
+You can find the project that is used custom model by CNN on https://github.com/Supernova1024/OCR-PDF-to-CSV-Table-by-CNN

 # Dependencies
 - poppler-0.68.0